jcomeauictx/kybyz/README.md

 18. `make`
 19. At the `kbz>` prompt: `send jcomeauictx jc@unternet.net hey this is Joe`

-I won't actually be able to read your message unless I have imported *your* key.
+I'll be able to read your message, but won't be able to verify who it's from unless I have imported *your* key.

 ## proof of authorship